This section provides a brief overview of the types of hiring actions along with any related process information.

 TTS internal competitions and developmental opportunities

-The following explains the process for initiating TTS internal competitions and developmental opportunities (e.g. details, leads).
+The following explains the process for initiating TTS internal competitions and developmental opportunities.
+All opportunities within TTS, including details, must be openly competed.

-For detailed information specific to initiating an internal or external detail, please review the details page of the handbook.
+For information specific to initiating an internal or external detail once a selection has been made after competition, please review the details page of the handbook.

 - There must be a vacant Position Number available for your team (or PN that will soon become vacant - if this is replacing a current employee in the position being advertised)